 There’s also plenty of hot air, colourful stereotypes and mystery surrounding the digital nomad lifestyle.

 Let’s have a look at some of the most common stereotypes working digital nomads have to put up with, and if there is any truth behind them.
 Here’s our top 10, in no particular order:

 1. The digital nomad lifestyle is only for the young

 Social media posts help to propagate this stereotype – tanned 20-somethings travelling the globe, funding their nomad lifestyle as they go.
-However, there is no reason why the older generation should be excluded.
-In fact, sometimes it can even be helpful to be a bit older.
+This is merely an assumption and it doesn’t mean that older generations are not fit for digital nomad lifestyle.

 2. The lives of digital nomads are always action packed and exciting

 Again, social media is to blame for this stereotype!
 Nobody wants to look at pictures of digital nomads sitting on public transport or in crowded cafes getting their work done.
 No working nomad is going to be thinking about taking pictures as they scramble to find a stable Wi-Fi spot, or a quiet place to conduct a conference call.